-Photo-ID data from seven field seasons have provided additional information pertaining to habitat use patterns and site fidelity for harbor seals.
+Photo-ID data from eight field seasons have provided additional information pertaining to habitat use patterns and site fidelity for seals, particularly harbor seals.
 Some seals have been sighted across multiple seasons.
-Of the 82 individuals identified to be present on more than one occasion, 17 were re-sighted within one season, 50 were sighted across two different field seasons, five (e.g., CB062) were sighted across three different field seasons, eight were sighted across four different field seasons (CB006 and CB047), and one seal was sighted across five (CB047) and six (CB053) different field seasons.
-For example, CB047 was first sighted on 26 February 2016 and then resighted multiple times (e.g., on 24 February 2021) during the 2016-2022 seasons (Figure 9).
+Of the 102 individual harbor seals identified to be present on more than one occasion, 23 were re-sighted within one season, 50 were sighted across two different field seasons, 17 were sighted across three different field seasons, six were sighted across four different field seasons (e.g., CB022 and CB066), four were sighted across five different field seasons (e.g., CB006 and CB090), and one seal was sighted across six (CB047) and seven (CB053) different field seasons.
+For example, CB047 was first sighted on 26 February 2016 and then re-sighted multiple times (e.g., on 2 February 2023) during the 2016-2023 seasons (Figure 9).
+For the first time, an identified gray seal was re-sighted during the 2022/2023 season;